 Every moment matters

-in Sudden Cardiac Arest
+in Sudden Cardiac Arrest

 Often there is no prior warning sign that indicates a person at risk of Sudden Cardiac Arrest.

-Survival rates decrease by 7-10 percent with each minute of delayed defibrillation
+Survival rates decrease by 7-10 percent with each minute of delayed defibrillation.

 Over 200 lives have been saved at Project ADAM Heart Safe sites.